AI-secure/DecodingTrust/Tutorial.md

 # Output Format

-For the example of AdvGLUE++, output files will be written to `./data/adv-glue-plus-plus/results/model-organization/model-name` in the following format to record the raw model queries, raw responses, parsed results, labels, and scores for each task:
+We provide a unified output format for different trustworthiness perspectives.
+Take AdvGLUE++ as an example.
+The output files will be written to `./data/adv-glue-plus-plus/results/model-organization/model-name` in the following format to record the raw model queries, raw responses, parsed results, labels, and scores for each task:

 ```json
 {